ryanmio/colonial-virginia-llm-geolocation/paper/main.md

    Reasoning: I'm analyzing the coordinates: lat 37.1593, long -77.2405 and lat 37.1733, long -77.2397.
    The latitude difference of about 0.051 equals roughly 5.6 km north, while the longitude difference is approximately 7.4 km.
-Since we need the "south side of Blackwater Swamp," we should compute a centroid that reflects this relationship.
+Since I need the "south side of Blackwater Swamp," I should compute a centroid that reflects this relationship.

    Tool: compute_centroid